aelzenaar/ncea-notes/README.md

    (with [full answers to exercises](L3%20Algebra/solutions2.pdf)).
  * Differentiation (91578) and integration (91579): a [set of notes](L3%20Calculus/bookform.pdf) containing both tutorial session material and homeworks with material ranging in difficulty from achieved to outstanding scholarship.
- * Assorted other scholarship worksheets: some have already been amalgamated into the calculus notes, others have not.

 **In progress:**
  * Geometry notes (similar in style to _Solutions_ for scholarship students, and may be from L1 upwards).
 In the meantime, I highly recommend
    Lang and Murrow's book _Geometry: A High School Course_ (published by Springer) --- the first edition is available in the University of
    Auckland library at 516 L27 (or online).
- * Replacement scholarship notes and exams.
-The notes themselves are already part of the more general L3 material, and I have written one replacement exam.

 I am not intending to write any material on the L3 path analysis standard.
-Some graph theory is in the general skills.
+Some graph theory is in the general skills notes, and there is work on weighted graphs in the L2 notes.

 ## Physics
 ### Level Two